livecode/livecode/docs/lcb/notes/feature-android_listeners.md

 	foreign handler _JNI_CreateListener(in pMapping) returns JObject binds to "java:listener.class.path>interface()"

-The foreign handler binding to such a function takes a value that should either be a `Handler` or an `Array` - if it is a `Handler`, the handler will be called for all callbacks from the specified listener.
-An array can be used to assign different handlers to differently named callbacks to the specified listener.
+The foreign handler binding to such a function takes a value that should either be a `Handler` or an `Array` - if it is a `Handler`, the specified listener should only have one available callback.
+If the listener has multiple callbacks, an array can be used to assign handlers to each.
+Each key in the array must match the name of a callback in the listener.

 For example: